jonathanhecl/anki-ollama-translate/README.md

   - Select Ollama model to translate.
 Default: llama3.2
 - `-to="<language>"`
   - Select language to translate to.
 Default: español neutro
+- `-ask`
+  - Ask for manual translation when it's not complete.
 - `-h, --help`
   - Show this help message.